jordyn-young/jordyn-young.github.io/_pages/contact-me.md

 ---
+layout: archive
+title: "Contact Me"
 permalink: /contact-me/
-title: "Contact Me"
-excerpt: "Contact Me"
 author_profile: true
 redirect_from:
   - /contact-me/
-  - /contact-me.html
 ---
 Want to connect?
 The best way to reach me is by sending an email to jby28@drexel.edu!